amitmse/in_Python_/Others/README.md

 	- Regression is based on causality (cause and effect).
 	- Regression of x and y, and y and x, yields completely different results.

-## ANOVA:
+## ANOVA

 - Known as analysis of variance, is used to compare multiple (three or more) samples with a single test i.e. all sample means are equal

 ------------------------------------------------------------------------------------------------------

-# Ordinary Least Squares (OLS):
+# Ordinary Least Squares (OLS)

 - Finds parameter values that minimizing the error.

 - Gauss-Markov Theorem: It provides a theoretical justification for using OLS in linear regression, guaranteeing that the resulting estimates are BLUE.
 - Best Linear Unbiased Estimator (BLUE) refers to the Ordinary Least Squares (OLS) estimator.
-  	- Why OLS is BLUE:
+Why OLS is BLUE:
 	- Most Efficient (Best): Because OLS has the smallest variance, it is considered the most efficient estimator for estimating the regression coefficients.
 	- Linear: An estimator is linear.
 	- Unbiasedness: The OLS estimator is unbiased under the Gauss-Markov assumptions.
 	- Minimizes Variance: The Gauss-Markov theorem guarantees that the OLS estimator has the smallest variance among all unbiased linear estimators.

 ## Assumptions of Linear regression: 6